saikiranpulagalla/research-lead-generation-demo/README.md

 **Problem Statement:** Manually identifying relevant research professionals from scientific literature is time-consuming and inconsistent.
 This system uses natural language processing to extract structured researcher profiles and applies intelligent scoring to prioritize the most relevant contacts.

+**Business Context:** This demo mirrors a business development workflow for identifying and prioritizing researchers likely to adopt 3D in-vitro models for therapeutic development—enabling BD teams to rapidly identify high-intent scientific decision-makers.

 ## System Workflow

 The application implements a three-stage pipeline: